Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 percent below civilian retail prices (CONUS) to approximately

 2.8 million authorized users.
-This program is funded by
+The program is funded by

 approximately $1.3 billion in annual tax revenue from all